What are the Characteristics of the Syrah Grape?

 Other Syrah food pairings include any pizza with meat on it, garlic mashed potatoes, grilled meats with dry rub, grilled veggies, and venison.

 Syrah is ideal for holiday dinners or special events where guests want deep flavor to match colorful conversation.

 Syrah is grown all over the world today, in both hot and cool climates with varying soil compositions.
-Recent DNA analysis has led scientists to discover that Syrah was born out of two lesser known grape varieties from Southeastern France — Mondeuse blanche and Dureza.
+Some of the more well-known growing regions include France’s Rhône Valley, Barossa Valley in Australia, Paso Robles in California, and Washington State.
+Recent DNA analysis has led scientists to discover that Syrah was born out of two lesser-known grape varieties from Southeastern France — Mondeuse blanche and Dureza.

 Speaking very generally, the common perception is that New World Syrah is fruiter and bigger bodied, while Old World is more complex with noticeable earth and firm tannins.
 This is true for the most part, but it really comes down to climate, rather than Old or New.

 General Rules of Thumb for Climate and Syrah